• Peacock is a streaming service that offers a free tier, news, sports and NBC's extensive back catalogue of TV shows.

 Peacock TV classic shows and movies

-But much like Disney Plus, Peacock's biggest weapons (for now) are in its vault.
-Peacock will start off by offering lots from the library of NBC and its sister networks' classic shows.
+Much like Disney Plus, Peacock's biggest weapons (for now) are in its vault.
+Peacock offers a ton of titles from the library of NBC and its sister networks.
 That includes beloved sitcoms like Parks and Recreation and 30 Rock, as well as Saturday Night Live, and Cheers.
 There's also a lot of older programming for going retro, including The Johnny Carson Show, The Carol Burnett Show and The Greatest American Hero.

 You also get a ton of Law & Order shows in a strong mix of drama programming that includes Friday Night Lights, House and Battlestar Galactica (the original, not the upcoming series).
 Also Parenthood and Monk, as well as other older shows such as Murder She Wrote, Columbo and The Rockford Files.